-Academic medical centers such as the Massachusetts General Hospital (MGH) are also evolving into this new model of technology commercialization that places a greater emphasis on the translational aspects of research.
-In the traditional technology transfer model, as you recall, the academic entity has used its intellectual capital to make break-through, cutting-edge discoveries, protecting them with patent picket-fences, and "transfers" it out to the company for them to develop these stellar scientific discoveries into products.
-In the case of academic medical centers there is the added component that these products would benefit the patients that are cared for in these centers.
-These institutions recognize that to have the best patient outcomes for these new inventions there is also a need to participate further in the translation of the early discovery to actual products.
+AMCs such as the MGH are also evolving into this new model of technology commercialization that places a greater emphasis on the translational aspects of research.
+In the traditional technology transfer model, as you recall, the academic entity has used its intellectual capital to make breakthrough, cutting-edge discoveries, protecting them with patent picket-fences, and "transfers" it out to the company for them to develop these stellar scientific discoveries into products.
+These institutions recognize that to have the best patient outcomes for these new inventions, there is also a need to participate further in the translation of the early discovery to actual products.

-The pictorial in Figure 14.3 illustrates this model of a "joint venture" with a company that was used at the MGH and it is evident from this depiction the huge advantages that can be had from the utilization of the complementary strengths of the two parties in such a translation research effort.
+The pictorial in Fig. 15.3 illustrates this model of a collaboration with a company that was used at the MGH and it is evident from this depiction that the huge advantages can be had from the utilization of the complementary strengths of the two parties in such a translation research effort.
 As illustrated, the research center brings to the table the technology, the IP, the know-how, and deep understanding of the inner workings of the technology, and in the case of MGH, significant biological and clinical insights.
 The company would provide the funding, the product development expertise, the regulatory expertise, and finally and importantly the marketing and product-positioning expertise.
-The interesting aspect with the AMCs is that the product that is developed in such a joint venture ultimately gets used on patients, and MGH's clinical insights would tremendously help with the trial design and of course ultimately with the adoption in patient care.
-The advantage from the company's perspective is that the academic has simply not washed their hands off after the initial, albeit very important, discovery and are continuing to participate in translational efforts enroute to the product.
-This is an inherent derisking activity that helps the buy-in from company management for endorsing such an investment.

 One such center was established at MGH with funding from a large company in the fall of 2010.
 The product is a next-generation diagnostic for cancer care-one that may fundamentally change therapeutic decisions for cancer patients.
 For this program, the TTO was instrumental right from the start in nurturing/protecting and maintaining the IP from its early days, working with the investigators to attract companies to the table, doing the deal with the company, and of course helping see this technology being translated into a product.